numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 * ``cls.parametric`` (see also `NEP 40 <NEP40>`_):

-  * Parametric will be a flag in (private) the C-API.
-However, the Python API will instead use a ``ParametricDType`` class instead from which to inherit.
-(This similar to Python's type flags, which include flags for some basic subclasses such as subclasses of ``float`` or ``tuple``)
+  * Parametric will be a flag in the (private) C-API.
+However, the Python API will instead use a ``ParametricDType`` class from which to inherit.
+(This is similar to Python's type flags, which include flags for some basic subclasses such as subclasses of ``float`` or ``tuple``)
-  * This flag is mainly to simplify DType and casting creation and allow for performance tweaks.
+  * This flag is mainly to simplify DType creation and casting and allow for performance tweaks.
   * DTypes which are not parametric must define a canonical dtype instance which should be a singleton.